 There are four highly committed and enthusiastic teachers of German as well as an excellent German assistant for conversation lessons.
 Class sizes are smaller than average and the classroom atmosphere is very friendly.
 The German department regularly organises events and outings, including an annual Oktoberfest, Karnevalparty and Christmas celebrations, and puts on German plays.

 Currently there is no provision for German in Year 7, but where possible we cater for bilingual students or students who have studied German before.

 We currently use the Edexcel board for our IGCSE course and our goal is to put all our Germanists in a position where they can express most of their thoughts and ideas.
-We are looking forward to continuing our links this year with the Johannesgymnasium in Lahnstein which forms an integral part of our Year 10 curriculum.
+Year 11 travel to Berlin during October half-term to learn about German history and practise their German conversation skills.

 Students can take German as an International Baccalaureat (IB) or A Level subject.

 At IB we offer Higher and Standard Level German classes for native speakers (Language A Literature) as well as non-native speakers (Language B).

 Due to the growing numbers of native Germans, we are now offering SL and HL in Language A. This course is at the same level as German literature would be taught in Germany and offers a deep insight into the language.

 The focus of the German B course is on developing further their knowledge of German culture and society as well as their spoken proficiency.
 At Higher Level they will also be introduced to German literature.
 The native speaker course combines the study of German literature with a socio-cultural analysis of language and how language changes over the centuries.
 Both are fascinating courses, much enjoyed by students and the teachers alike.